k8gb-io/k8gb/CONTRIBUTING.md

 ## Getting started

 - Fork the repository on GitHub
-- See the [local playground guide](/docs/local.md) for testing environment setup
+- See the [local playground guide](/docs/local.md) for local dev environment setup

 ## Getting help